charlcater/Advent-Of-Code-2017/README.md

 # Advent-Of-Code-2017
 Own solutions to [Advent Of Code 2017](http://adventofcode.com/2017).
-Probably moslty in Python.
+Probably mostly in Python.